beiko-lab/Indizio/README.md

 git clone https://github.com/beiko-lab/indizio.git
 ```

-Suggested: Create a conda environment to manage dependancies.
+Suggested: Create a conda environment to manage dependencies.
 This requires Anaconda or Miniconda.

 ### Linux and MacOS